hahaha98757/ZombiesAddon/README.md

 Used the config.
 It works only if set the language of Hypixel in English or Korean.

+### Grow ESP
+Shows the arithmetic mean of the size of the slimes for growing.
+Used the config.

 ****

 ## Update Log

+### 1.13.0
+- Fixed bugs.
+- Added Grow ESP.
+- Wave delay of SST are off when use with SST.

 ### 1.12.3
 - Fixed bugs.